This page addresses frequently asked questions about joining and participating in OASIS. (Note: Many Technical Committee also have their own FAQs.)

 What does OASIS do?

 OASIS is the Organization for the Advancement of Structured Information Standards, a not-for-profit, international consortium that drives the development, convergence and adoption of open standards for the global information society.
-OASIS promotes industry consensus and produces worldwide standards for security, Cloud computing, SOA, Web services, the Smart Grid, content technologies, emergency management, eGovernment, and many other areas.
+OASIS promotes industry consensus and produces worldwide standards for security, Cloud computing, Internet of Things, the Smart Grid, content technologies, emergency management, eGovernment, and many other areas.
 OASIS open standards offer the potential to lower cost, stimulate innovation, grow global markets, and protect the right of free choice of technology.
 See Take a Tour for details.

 Who are its members?